IgorTo/igorto.github.io/index.md

 * Scientific Computing bridging course (Linear systems, ODEs), Lecturer, Autumn 2020
 * Scientific Computing II (ODEs), Teaching assistant, Spring 2019
 * Scientific Computing II, Teaching assistant, Winter 2018

+# Publications
+- A least squares radial basis function finite difference method with improved stability properties.
+SIAM Journal on Scientific Computing, 2021.
+- An unfitted radial basis function generated finite differencemethod applied to thoracic diaphragm simulations.
+Preprint, 2021.
+- An unfitted RBF-FD method in a least-squares setting for elliptic PDEs on complex geometries.
+Preprint, 2020.
+- A first meshless approach to simulation of the elastic behaviour of the diaphragm.
+Lecture notes in computational science and engineering, 2020.